dcos/examples/1.8/gitlab/README.md

 Now that we've got the repository set up, we need to set up a job in Jenkins that runs on any change to our repository.

 1. Navigate to Jenkins.
-First we'll add the GitLab username and password.
+First we'll add the GitLab username and password to the Jenkins Credentials store.
 For now, we'll re-use the root user, but you can create new users as you see fit.
 Make sure to call these credentials `gitlab` as referenced in the Jenkinsfile:

 ![Add GitLab credentials](img/credentials.png)